By William Young

 Reviewed by Eric Johnson

 I believe there are three positives that can be taken from this book.
-First of all, The Shack shows us that God desires a relationship with His people because He loves us.
+First of all, The Shack depicts how God desires a relationship with His people because He loves us.
 God doesn’t just want His people to be followers of a bunch of rules of some man-made religion.
 He also doesn’t want us to come into this relationship as a result of force, like some type of divine rape.
 Second, Young does a good job explaining evil, that it is not something that is created but is rather the absence of good.
 Finally, the book helps explain why true forgiveness does not hold on to the past.
 When the main protagonist (Mack) is confronted with having to forgive his daughter’s killer, he realizes that the hatred he had in his heart for the serial murderer was actually detrimental to his own sanity.
 Forgiveness frees the forgiver instead of allowing the person to be tortured with lingering hatred.

 Despite these three points, I cannot recommend The Shack for four reasons: